-To avoid paying thousands and millions of entries (they have a fixed budget), they filter them out using different types of questions.
+To avoid paying thousands and millions of entries (they have a fixed budget), they filter them out using different questions.

-So, if you know what types of questions they ask and what kind of answer they are expecting, it will become easier for you to pass most of the surveys.
+If you know what questions they ask and what kind of answer they are expecting?
+It will become simple for you to pass most of the surveys.
+Though the methods are not a 100% sure shot, it will still make a change.

-Though it is not a 100% shot, still, it will make a change than always getting rejected.
-So, wasting no time, let’s start with the common reasons why you are not qualifying?
+So, wasting no time, let’s start with the common reasons you are not qualifying?

-Note: Whatever I will discuss here was first discussed by the .
+Note: Whatever I will discuss here was first discussed by the Stackchange blog.
 So, all the credit goes to them.

 What Are The Reasons For Not Qualifying for Surveys?

 1. Screening Test Issue